briandrum/codes.forchagrin.com/_articles/article-ii-powers-of-the-municipality.md

 layout: page
 part_no: 0
 article_no: 2
-title: "Article II: Powers of the municipality"
+title: "Article II: Powers of the Municipality"
 ---

 ## Section II-1: Powers